Automattic/component-themes/README.md

 Let's redefine what makes up a theme by allowing each page to have its own layout and content, building it up from a library of components and templates.
 These pages would still benefit from the WordPress template hierarchy, but would also allow creating a website in a more natural and customizable manner, right down to the layout of a blog post.

-## Usage
+## Parts

-There are two pieces to this project.
-This library will provide a WordPress plugin that will allow rendering a site using a Component Theme.
-The other piece is a site builder app, which will edit the theme.
+There are three pieces to this project.

+1. Library: this project provides a pure Javascript, a React Component, and a PHP means of rendering a page using a Component Theme.
+2. WordPress Plugin: this project is also a WordPress plugin that will add the Component Theme system to a site.
+3. Site Builder: a separate project is a site builder app which will allow editing the theme and pages.

+In the future, the Library and Plugin may become separate repositories.

-You can read all about the pieces of a theme config in the [theme directory](./src/themes/README.md).
+You can read all about the pieces of a theme and a page in the [theme directory](./src/themes/README.md).

+## Usage as a Library

 To render a theme config as a React component, use the `ComponentThemePage` component: